-Living a long and happy life is the ultimate goal of many, but that doesn’t always happen.
+Now that we have discussed life expectancy indicators, living a long and happy life is the ultimate goal of many, but that doesn’t always happen.
 Even if you floss every day, have great button pushing fingers, can sit down and stand up with the best of them, regularly walk five paces ahead of your significant other at the store, and have your Master’s degree in physics, you could still get hit by a bus.
 Get life insurance to make sure your loved ones will be taken care of, even if life doesn’t go as planned.

 Photo credit to: Vee

 Writer, Editor, and Co-host of Quotacy's Q&A Fridays